 Get exclusive member benefits & effect social change.
 Join Today

-Urethritis is a condition that affects the urethra.
-The urethra is the tube that carries urine from the bladder so it can be expelled from the body.
+Urethritis is a condition in which the urethra, or the tube that carries urine from the bladder to outside the body, becomes inflamed and irritated.
 Semen also passes through the male urethra.

 Males with urethritis may experience one or more of the following symptoms:

 Some symptoms of urethritis in women include: